iuf/xstyle/rules.md

 Every routine is judged by the judging table.
 One judging table stays for one starting group.
 Judges can judge alone or in pairs.
+Judging in pairs is the preferred system.
+All judges must either judge alone or in pairs so that each judge's vote has equal weight.
-Pair judges are referred to as one judge.
+(Pair judges are referred to as one judge below.)
-The judge has to bring the riders of the current starting group in order by judging the difficulty of the shown skills.
+The judge should rank the riders of the current starting group in order.
+They should do this by comparing the difficulty of the shown skills.
 Assigning one rank to multiple riders is allowed.

-Only mastered skills are taken into account.
+Only executed skills are taken into account.
-A skill is mastered when the rider reached the point of beeing in control.
+An executed skill is defined as when the rider reaches the point of being in control.

 Examples:

 * The landing of a unispin is part of the skill.
-The rider can only reach the point of beeing in control after landing.
+The rider can only reach the point of being in control after landing.
 If the rider is hopping 4 times without control and then falls off the unicycle, the skill does not count.
 * In coasting, the rider is in control after getting far enough.
 Getting back to pedals is a separate skill.